 Our factories are endeavoring to reduce the generation of waste and to recycle the food wastes they generated by transforming them mainly to animal feed, fertilizer, and raw materials for methane fermentation.
 Due to their characteristics, our product wastes are not always suitable for recycling.
+The Mishima Factory, Takasaki Morinaga Co., Ltd., and Morinaga Angel Dessert Co., Ltd., each have achieved a 100% recycling rate.
+In addition to aiming for a 100% food recycling rate at all our factories, we will strive to shift to more value-added recycling and promote the effective use of resources.
 However, in the future, we will continue to promote recycling by selecting food waste recyclers in a manner aligned with our products' characteristics in order to achieve the goal of reducing food loss and waste.